People

 Todd Lowther, Associate Professor of Biochemistry, investigates signaling relevant oxidative modifications of proteins and their repair pathways using both biochemical and structural (X-ray crystallographic) approaches; his research is currently funded by the NIH.

-John Lukesh, Assistant Professor of Chemistry, uses synthetic organic chemistry in an effort to generate novel redox-active molecules with interesting biological properties
+John Lukesh, Associate Professor of Chemistry, uses synthetic organic chemistry in an effort to generate novel redox-active molecules with interesting biological properties

 Glen Marrs, Biology Department Director of Microscopy, contributes expertise in imaging methodology, neuroscience, and intercellular signaling at developing synapses.